shankarhari332/FidZulu_MiddleTier2/README.md

 # FidZulu_MiddleTier2
-This project contains the middle tier for FidZulu main application.
+This project contains the middle tier for FidZulu main application built in Node.JS and tested

 # Endpoints